adambard/learnxinyminutes-docs/fortran.html.markdown

     use fruit, only: apple, pear    ! use apple and pear from fruit module. implicit none                   ! comes after module imports.

-    private                         ! make things private to the module (default is public).
     !
+By default all module data and functions will be public private                         !
+Instead set default to private !
 Declare some variables/functions explicitly public.
     public :: apple, mycar, create_mycar
     !
 Declare some variables/functions private to the module (redundant here).